 (b) The actual environmental disclosure data, to be provided quarterly, shall be verifiable.
 CRES providers shall maintain documentation sufficient to demonstrate the accuracy of the actual environmental disclosure data.

-(3) Each CRES provider shall submit to staff for its review and approval a proposal for incorporating the use of any renewable energy credits (RECs) within its annual and quarterly environmental disclosures.
-At a minimum, such submittal would be required for the following:
+(3) Each CRES provider shall submit to staff for its review and approval a proposal for incorporating the use of any renewable energy credits (RECs) into its annual and quarterly environmental disclosures.
+The CRES provider shall provide statements, when applicable:

-(a) A CRES provider sells RECs from one of its electric generating facilities.
+(a) That the CRES provider sold RECs from one of its electric generating facilities.

-(b) A CRES provider purchases RECs as a means of complying, in part or whole, with a renewable energy resource benchmark under the state's alternative energy portfolio standard requirements.
+(b) That the CRES provider purchased RECs as a means of complying, in part or whole, with a renewable energy resource benchmark under the state's alternative energy portfolio standard requirements.

 (4) Timing for disclosing environmental data: